RahulYerramsetti/String-Searching-Algorithms/README.md

 1) Extract code.zip which is containg the project.

-2) Import the project "daa" using the Eclipse IDE.
+2) Import the project "String-Searching-Algorithms" using the Eclipse IDE.

-3) Navigate to stringmatching package in it (daa\src\stringmatching\) to find the four algorithms in it.
+3) Navigate to stringmatching package in it (String-Searching-Algorithms\src\stringmatching\) to find the four algorithms in it.

 4) The Package contains four java programs: boyerbad.java              -- Implementing Boyer Moore bad character heuristic Search algorithm.